Why a USA travel eSIM beats roaming every time

 The whole process takes about as long as a coffee, and you only do it once.

-Step four, turning off roaming on your home line, is the one travelers forget and the one that protects your bank account.
+Step four, turning off roaming on your home line, is the one travelers forget — I nearly did, fiddling with it in the boarding queue — and it is the one that protects your bank account.
+Do it on the couch the night before and you will never get the surprise text.

 Pros and cons of a USA travel eSIM